Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Results

 \subsection{Model selection}

-Table~\ref{tab:model_architecture_results} presents the results of our comparative experiments across different decoder architectures and tokenization schemes.
-Overall, the choice of the decoder architecture exhibits only a small effect on the final model performance.
+Table~\ref{tab:model_architecture_results} in Appendix~\ref{a:model_arch} presents the results of our comparative experiments across different decoder architectures and tokenization schemes.
+Overall, the choice of decoder architecture has only a small effect on final model performance.
 Interestingly, even the tokenizer appears relatively robust to architectural changes.
 Among all configurations, the BERT decoder paired with the byte-level BPE achieves the best performance, reaching a CER of 0.082 after all three training stages.
-This suggests that architectural tuning offers limited gains, with BERT and byte-BPE yielding the most favorable CER.
+This suggests that architectural tuning yields only limited gains, with BERT and byte-BPE achieving the most favorable CER.